 - Gains from sale, exchange, or retirement of bonds, with a maturity of five years.

 - Gains from redemption of shares of stock in mutual fund companies.

 A Philippine (domestic) corporation is taxed on its worldwide income.
 A domestic corporation is taxed on income from foreign sources when earned or received, depending on the accounting method used by the taxpayer.

-- the funds from such dividends actually received or remitted into the Philippines are reinvested in the business operations of the domestic corporation in the Philippines within the next taxable year from the time the foreign-sourced dividends were received and shall be limited to funding the working capital requirements, capital expenditures, dividend payments, investment in domestic subsidiaries, and infrastructure project; and
+- The funds from such dividends actually received or remitted into the Philippines are reinvested in the business operations of the domestic corporation in the Philippines within the next taxable year from the time the foreign-sourced dividends were received and shall be limited to funding the working capital requirements, capital expenditures, dividend payments, investment in domestic subsidiaries, and infrastructure project.

-- the domestic corporation holds directly at least 20% of the outstanding shares of the foreign corporation for at least two (2) years at the time of the dividend distribution.
+- The domestic corporation directly holds at least 20% of the outstanding shares of the foreign corporation for at least two years at the time of the dividend distribution.